ROILTechnology/ROIL_info/privacy-policy.md

 permalink: /privacy-policy/
 ---

-*Last updated October 14, 2020. v1.00.
+*Last updated November 24, 2020. v1.00.
 Changes will be logged.*

 We, at ROIL, respect your privacy and are committed to protecting your personal data.